 Because matcha was initially seen as a healthy superfood in the United States, there was an initial fixation on organic certification.
 This is simply because most health-focused communities in the United States, Europe and Australia seem to prefer organic produce.
 As Kagoshima’s tea industry sought to serve these needs, they started organic cultivation in earnest to tap on that demand.
 Today, Kagoshima produces a respectable amount of organic tea and matcha and is in a very advantageous position to grow as the rest of the world learns to also enjoy Japanese tea in addition to matcha.
 These organic teas and matcha are also of high quality because of the natural fertility of the soil and the favourable geography.

 In the world of coffee, there has been a premium on single-origin beans.
 Because matcha was first sold in cafes in the United States, there has been some equivalence between the two.
 There are many new matcha consumers who believe that single-origin is better.
 In response to this trend, the tea farmers in Kagoshima have tried to create high quality single origin blends.
 They have largely succeeded because of their ability to grow a larger variety of tea plant cultivars in the milder climate.
 Single-origin blends are rare in Kyoto because the weather conditions only allow a narrower range of cultivars to thrive.
 Moreover, the high costs in Uji make it almost impossible to sell single-origin matcha at a reasonable price.
 Farmers in Kagoshima enjoy better unit economics and can create single-origin matcha from their best produce.
-It is usually more expensive than regular matcha but can still be kept within reason.
+It is usually more expensive than regular matcha but the pricing can still be kept within reason.

 Our Master’s Collection Kirishima Blend, which is certified organic and entirely made from Asahi cultivar, is one example.
 Asahi makes great tasting matcha but is challenging for all but the most skilled farmers to grow, which explains its increased cost.
 However, the same single-origin matcha would likely be much more expensive if it were grown and produced in Kyoto.
 Even then, many tea companies in Kyoto would not even consider making a single-origin Asahi cultivar matcha because they see it as a waste.